 - 3. It must have all words spelled correctly and utilize proper capitalization. - 4.
-It must begin with a capital letter and close with the proper punctuation. - 5.
-Any possessive nouns used in the sentence must be properly punctuated. - 6.
+It must begin with a capital letter and close with the proper punctuation.

+- 5. Any possessive nouns used in the sentence must be properly punctuated.
+Word with diacritical marks in the official dictionary must include the diacritical marks: ex. fiancée, jalapeño. - 6.
 Internal punctuation will apply only to possessives, interjections, appositives, nouns of direct address, conjunctive adverbs, and direct quotes. - 7.
 It must not be, in the opinion of the judges, unintelligible or cumbersome.